Saturday Apr 6th, 2024

 Furthermore, the court cannot limit or deny a child’s enumerated rights unless there is clear and convincing evidence of extraordinary circumstances that limiting a child’s rights is necessary for a child’s safety.

 The Center for the Rights of Abused Children recognizes the hard work of partner organizations such as the Office of the Child Representative (OCR), OCR’s Lived Experts Action Panel, especially Maya and Maddie, for their courageous testimonies, and the National Association of Counsel for Children.
-This collaborative effort will push Colorado forward, recognizing children’s rights and ensuring those rights are known
+This collaborative effort will push Colorado forward, recognizing children’s rights and ensuring those rights are known and defensible.

 About the Center for the Rights of Abused Children: The Center for the Rights of Abused Children believes every child deserves a safe and loving home.
 Join our mission today.